AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

 A mission with no attributes, only collects the location where the the user stopped and started observing (i.e. went on/off transect).
 The mission attributes are often things like the names of the observers, and the weather.
+If there is an attribute list, then there is usually a dialog property, although this is not required.
+It is possible that the only attribute is a sequential Id which is not editable and requires no dialog, or that the database schema is defined by other drivers, and some attributes are not collected in the survey.

 Each `attribute` has the following properties